top of page

 Let’s Shift the Culture

-Let’s shift from:
+Let’s shift our approach from:

 • “Stop acting up,” to → “Are you okay?
 What hurts?
-On a scale of 1-10, which number would you use to tell me how much it hurts? ”
+On a scale of 1-10, which number would you use to tell me how much it hurts?”

 Comments